9 things everyone should know about self-care

 Our Super Seven Needs

-For example, I might find fulfilment from:
+For example, fulfilment for me might come from:

-deep cleaning my kitchen (safety and achievement)
+deep‑cleaning my kitchen (safety and achievement)

-discussing new ideas (connection and personal development)
+discussing new ideas (connection and development)

-walking on a beach (physiological and meaning).
+walking on the beach (physical needs and meaning)

 4. Self-care requires self-knowledge